lostdesign/linked/README.md

 **[You can download linked here for free!](https://github.com/lostdesign/linked/releases/latest)**

+Make sure to follow [@uselinked](https://twitter.com/uselinked) on twitter to get the latest news about the project or feel free to check [github discussions](https://github.com/lostdesign/linked/discussions).

 ## Features

 - 📅 Write down anything and as much as you want per day
-- ✍️ support for various text styles as well as todo, list and code blocks
+- ✍️ Support for various text styles as well as todo, list and code blocks
 - 🖼 Linked comes in dark and light mode
 - 💻 Keyboard navigation for maximum productivity
 - 💾 Files are forever yours, you can find them at `~/Documents/linked`
+- 🌐 Multi language support

 ### Coming soon